sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/identity-service-roles.md

 Permissions specify one of the following states in the related scope:

 - the permission is unassigned,
-- the permissions is granted,
+- the permission is granted,
 - the permission is denied.

 Permission are merged from all roles for resulting permissions of a user account: